hamedsey/hamedsey.github.io/_pages/about.md

   - Major: Electrical and Computer Engineering (ECE)
   - Advisor: Alexandros Daglis
   - Research interests: datacenters, smartNICs, in-network computing, computer architecture, FPGAs
-  - I'm currently looking for an internship for Summer 2024.
-If my profile interests you, please reach out via email: hamed@gatech.edu
+  - I'm currently seeking full-time opportunities to research and develop forms of in-network computing to accelerate high-bandwidth and latency-sensitive datacenter workloads.
+If my profile piques your interest, please reach out via email: hamed@gatech.edu

 - Topic: Enabling an Application-Aware Network with SmartNICs to Accelerate Latency-Critical Online Services
   - Datacenters traditionally operate with a strict boundary between network and compute.
 The increasing demands of today’s datacenters has instigated a push toward merging the two, giving rise to the advent of smartNICs.
 While tightly coupled with their hosts, smartNICs allow for the offloading of application level hints, enabling unique network-compute performance optimizations, which boost server throughput under very tight tail latency SLOs for latency-critical microservices.
 My work identifies prime use cases for re-architecting the datacenter using smartNICs and clarifies why smartNICs should co-exist, alongside server grade CPUs, as first-class citizens within the datacenter.